Agnès Reeves Taylor

 On 19 October 2018, Agnes Reeves Taylor pleaded non-guilty concerning all of the eight charges which were raised against her.

-On 24 and 25 June 2019, an appeal on preliminary question was heard (interpretation of the term ‘person acting in an official capacity’ in case of non-state actors).
-Detailed reporting from the hearing is restricted, due to the ongoing criminal proceedings.
+On 24 and 25 June 2019, an appeal on preliminary question (the interpretation of the term ‘person acting in an official capacity’ in case of non-state actors) was heard.